Value of Key Captain America Villains

 If you've got some copies of first appearances or origins of Captain America villains, then click here to have them valued FREE by Sell My Comic Books!

 Click any on the pictures or links in this list of Captain America villains to jump to a full description, first appearance, and value!
+See a list of Marvel Villains in the MCU here.

 Yes, Hitler.
 Why not?
 Cap fought him often enough, especially during his original Timely Comics Captain America WWII heyday.